Kargil Review Committee: Aftermath

 Following the Kargil Review Committee, Group of Ministers and the task forces, other committees have been formed to follow up on the Kargil Review Committee recommendations and further assess national security.
 These groups include the Standing Committee on Defence in 2007, Naresh Chandra task force in 2011 and the Ravindra Gupta task force in 2012.

 Standing Committee on Defence review

-On July 2007, the Standing Committee on Defence and the Ministry of Defence presented a report titled "Review of Implementation Status of Group of Ministers (GoMs) Report on Reforming National Security System in Pursuance to Kargil Review Committee Report—A Special Reference to Management of Defence" as a follow up the Kargil Review Committee report and the Group of Minister report.
+In July 2007, the Standing Committee on Defence and the Ministry of Defence presented a report titled "Review of Implementation Status of Group of Ministers (GoMs) Report on Reforming National Security System in Pursuance to Kargil Review Committee Report—A Special Reference to Management of Defence" as a follow-up to the Kargil Review Committee report and the Group of Minister report.

 Naresh Chandra task force

 In 2011, the Naresh Chandra task force reviewed the recommendations of the Kargil Review Committee, assessed the implementation and accordingly suggested new changes needed related to national security.
 The task force was led by Naresh Chandra and comprised thirteen other members.
 The committee submitted its report on 23 May 2012.

 According to the task force many of the main recommendations of the Kargil Review Committee have not been implemented, such as recommendations related to defence procurement.
 The task force further suggested framing a National Security Doctrine (National Security Strategy) among other things.